cavcrosby/styleguides/docs/shellguide.md

 a feature in POSIX shell).
 Any other characteristic that a variable is trying to convey should have that appended to its name.

+Abbreviations for variable names are ok, as long as it is discernable what that abbreviation actually means (e.g. dir, prog, opt).
+Generally this is ok for code, but for any output to a end user should use full words.
+If a variable name requires a comment (e.g. `p # pointer to foo`), then the abbreviation should not be used.

 ```bash
 #   SHELL_PROVISIONERS_CONFIG_FILE          (from .env)
 #   PROJECT_SCRIPTS_DIR_PATH                (from .env)